Create New Express.js Apps in Minutes with Express Generator — SitePoint

 .
 This lets you select a view engine to install.
 The default is

 jade.
-Although this still works, it has been deprecated in favor of
+Although this still works, it has been deprecated and you should always specify an alternative engine.

 - -c